Aryan6400/Atlan-SQL-Query-Analyser/README.md

 New metrics:

-According to Google Lighthouse: Performance: 98/100
+According to *Google Lighthouse*: Performance: 98/100

-According to PageSpeed Insights: Performance: 81/100
+According to *PageSpeed Insights*: Performance: 81/100